Codecademy/docs/content/cloud-computing/concepts/saas/saas.md

   - 'back-end-engineer-career-path'
 ---

-Software as a service or **SaaS** is a cloud computing service delivery model that makes software and applications available over the internet.
+**Software as a service (SaaS)** is a cloud computing service delivery model that makes software and applications available over the Internet.

 Some examples of SaaS include Google Workspace, Dropbox, and Microsoft 365.